artefactual-labs/enduro/website/content/en/docs/user-manual/configuration.md

 Attributes `key` and `secret` are for authentication.
 After extraction of the object, the top-level directory will be omitted.
 All objects will be processed using the `am` pipeline.

+#### `retentionPeriod` (String)

+The duration of time for which the transfer should be retained before being removed.

+The string should be constructed as a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "30m", "24h" or "2h30m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

+E.g.: `"10m"`

 ### `[pipeline]`